Lost Your Garage Door Key? Here's Everything You Need to Know

 - You want to consolidate multiple locks to work on a single key

-A locksmith will typically charge £50-£100 for a rekey, depending on the lock type.
-This is almost always cheaper than a full lock replacement.
+A locksmith typically charges from £55 for a rekey, depending on the lock type.
+This is almost always cheaper than a full lock replacement and is the fastest way to restore security after a lost key.

 When to Replace the Entire Garage Door Lock

-In some cases, replacement is the better option:
+In some cases, full replacement is the better option:

-- You have lost your key and cannot source a replacement (discontinued lock model)
+- You have lost your key and the lock model is discontinued (no replacement key available)

 - The key is broken and lodged inside the lock

-- The lock is old, worn, or damaged
+- The lock is old, worn, or showing signs of damage

 Keeping Your Garage Door Keys Safe